Manaslu Circuit Trek - 15 Days

 You May Also Read: How to Prevent Altitude Sickness on Manaslu Circuit Trek?

-Safe drinking water is the most important part of daily life as well for trekking, safe drinking water is available at every lodge and restaurant on a trek to the Manaslu region.
-Three main types of safe drinking water are available on the trek, which is fresh from the creek or spring, but one needs to have a good water filter, as Himalayan water contains heavy minerals like iron, magnesium, and bicarbonate.
+Safe drinking water is the most important part of daily life as well for trekking; safe drinking water is available at every lodge/tea house on a Manaslu Circuit trek.
+Three main types of safe drinking water are available on the trek, which are tap water, spring and bottled water.

-Mineral or bottled water is available in every store, shop, and restaurant of the lodge, but can be very expensive as you reach higher areas the price will be almost double what you pay in lower villages.
+Mineral or bottled water is available in every store, shop, and restaurant of the lodge, but it can be very expensive.
+As you reach higher areas, the price will be almost double what you pay in lower villages.

-To be in good shape, healthy, and keep fit as per medical advice at high altitudes, one needs to consume a minimum of 2 liters per day.
-The best to buy a liter or more from the lodge on a route around local lodges and restaurants, where you will be served boiled and filtered water which is very safe.
+To be in good shape, healthy, and keep fit, as per medical advice at high altitudes, one needs to consume a minimum of 2 liters per day.

 Travel Insurance For Manaslu Circuit Trek